Kimon Georgiev: Ministries held

-After the elections to the Grand National Assembly and the declaration of Bulgaria as a republic, the post of prime minister was occupied by the Communist leader Georgi Dimitrov, and Kimon Georgiev became deputy prime minister and minister of foreign affairs in place of Petko Stainov, who had lost the confidence of the Soviet government.
-In this post he participated in the Bulgarian delegation and signed the Paris Peace Treaty of 10 February 1947.
+After the elections to the Grand National Assembly and the declaration of Bulgaria as a republic, Georgiev stepped down from the premiership at the request of Communist Party leader Georgi Dimitrov.
+Dimitrov had effectively been leading the country since the monarchy was abolished in September.

 In the second government of Georgi Dimitrov of 12 December 1947 he was removed from the Foreign Ministry and became Minister of Electrification and Land Reclamation, remaining in this post until 1959, after which he briefly served as Chairman of the Committee on Construction and Architecture.
 He was Deputy Prime Minister until 1950 and again in 1959–1962.
 Kimon Georgiev was expelled from the country's political leadership, which was placed under the full control of the Bulgarian Communist Party.
 At the same time, as Minister of Electrification, he played an important role, as the construction of the power industry was key to the Communists' policy of massive industrialization.
 Between 1947 and 1959, electricity production increased more than sixfold, and numerous power plants, dams and transmission facilities were built.

 In 1948, after the revocation of Damyan Velchev's Bulgarian citizenship, the State Security started a secret investigation against Georgiev.
 This took place in the context of growing tensions between Yugoslavia and the Soviet bloc, and Georgiev was known for his long-standing position in favour of friendly relations between Yugoslavia and Bulgaria.
 The investigation did not lead to public accusations, and Georgiev himself learned about it years later.
 In September 1949, Stalin put an end to so-called "people's democracy" in Eastern Europe, beginning the final formation of totalitarian regimes in the region.
 Those closest to the communists, the Zveno activists, such as Traicho Dobroslavsky, Trifon Trifonov, and Kiril Shterev, demanded a public stand against the disgraced Damyan Velchev, Vasil Yurukov, and Petko Stainov.
 In a conference held on February 19, 1949, the People's Union Zveno accepted that it had fulfilled its role and decided to dissolve itself and join the Fatherland Front in full.
 With this act, Zveno ceased to exist as an independent political organization.
 Georgiev left politics in 1952 and led a reclusive life until his death.